 What do I need to do to bring a musician, speaker or consultant from another country?

-You must contact the Business Office to determine if the person has the necessary information for SLU to be able to pay them.
+You must contact the Business Office to determine if the person has the necessary information in order to be paid by the University.

 Most likely they will also need to obtain a visa.
 They are responsible for doing this on their own.
-If you have questions you can contact Colleen Manley in Human Resources (5596) for assistance.
+If you have questions, contact Colleen Manley in Human Resources (5596) for assistance.